Plyncesilva/Taskset-Generator-Exercise/README.md

 ### Output Directory

-Task sets are stored in the `tests/generated` directory by default, organized into subdirectories:
+Task sets are stored in the `output_generated` directory by default, organized into subdirectories.
-- `schedulable` - Contains task sets that are schedulable
-- `not_schedulable` - Contains task sets that are unschedulable

 Each subdirectory further organizes task sets by utilization level.

 ### Unique Periods and Hyperperiod Considerations